Janetta Johnson: Abolition

 Johnson identifies as an abolitionist in a variety of ways, namely in terms of police and prisons.
-Janetta Johnson wants to abolish police — namely the San Francisco Police — and re-invest that money into housing, education, and healthcare for the community.
+Janetta Johnson wants to abolish police — namely the San Francisco Police — and re-invest that money into housing, higher education, and healthcare for the community.
 As a formerly incarcerated woman herself, Johnson is also against systems of mass incarceration and wants to abolish prisons.
 Rather than using the prison industrial complex to respond to crime, she advocates for the use of restorative justice.
 She is especially insistent on the abolition of San Francisco systems of incarceration, and she is quoted at a 2018 rally calling for the closure of San Francisco's jail at the Hall of Justice saying, "San Francisco talks about being creative and innovative and a leader in all these things well, [closing jails] is one of the most important and amazing things that we can do.
 We need alternatives to jails and prisons."

 Through bills and policy, Johnson says she is working to ideally reduce the prison industrial complex by 65%.

 Economic justice

-Janetta Johnson believes in obtaining economic justice for trans and gender-non-conforming individuals.
+Johnson believes in obtaining economic justice for transgender and gender-non-conforming individuals.
 She believes that in order to do this, “[transgender people] have to have [their] own businesses, [they] have to have [their] own homes.”
 One of the ways she is working toward economic justice for trans people is through establishing The Transgender District, as one of its goals is to "economically empower the transgender community through ownership of homes, businesses, historic and cultural sites, and safe community spaces," and it has an Economics and Workforce Development Initiative that helps transgender people find employment opportunities.
 She also works toward economic justice by hiring formerly incarcerated trans and gender variant people at the TGI Justice Project so that they obtain work experience and have an income.